gloveboxes/Raspberry-Pi-Kubernetes-Cluster/wifirouter.md

 ```
 $ sudo nano /etc/default/isc-dhcp-server
 ```
-We only want the DHCP Server to serve IP Addresses on the ethernet adapter (not the wifi)
+We only want the DHCP Server to serve IP Addresses on the Ethernet adapter (not the wifi)

 Modify INTERFACESv4=""